Changes to Federal Reporting Under ESSA

 - Change in timeline

-- All state and LEA Report Cards must be published by December 31st based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.
+- All state and LEA Report Cards must be published each year for the previous school year based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.

 For more information on the Federal Reporting Under ESSA, contact Nazanin Mohajeri-Nelson, director of the Office of Data, Program Evaluation, and Reporting, at 303-866-6205 or email@example.com.